 - Are a good balance in my overall portfolio.

-- I donate a fixed percentage of my income each year.
+- Means donating a fixed percentage of my income each year.

 Mostly 1s … YOU’VE BEEN NAUGHTY

-You are a financial mess and you need to get your act together in 2020.
+You are most likely in a financial mess and you need to get your act together.
 It isn’t hard.
 It’s just common sense and a bit of discipline.